codeclimate/codeclimate-rubocop/config/contents/lint/or_assignment_to_constant.md

 ### Safety:

-This cop is unsafe because code that is already conditionally assigning a constant may have its behaviour changed by auto-correction.
+This cop is unsafe because code that is already conditionally assigning a constant may have its behavior changed by auto-correction.

 ### Example: